juretopolak/nuxt-antfu-eslint/README.md

 - Open the file ./server/api/test.get.ts with VSCode
 - TS error appear in ./server/tsconfig.json

-Error only appears when any file in the ./server directory is opened.
+**Error only appears when any file in the ./server directory is opened!**